 The 2019 study on optimism and aging is worthy of our attention.
 In fact, it provides considerable evidence that you can reduce your risk of chronic disease and cognitive decline with positive thinking.

-For example, the positive thinkers in the group reported less stress, better health, and higher happiness than the negative thinkers.
+For example, the positive thinkers in the control group reported less stress, better health, and higher happiness than the negative thinkers in the group.

 Additionally, the positive thinking participants’ zest for life gave them better resiliency.
 In other words, they recovered from difficulties faster than their pessimistic counterparts.

-Their positive attitudes towards life and getting older reflected a strong will to live.
+Those with positive attitudes embraced getting older.
+Their positive attitudes towards life and aging reflected a strong will to live as opposed to a “life’s not worth living” mentality.

-With that in mind, it was concluded that positive thinking may help you increase your longevity by 7 to 7 1/2 years!
+With that in mind, cultivating the power of positive thinking may help you increase your longevity by 7 to 7 1/2 years!

 What Are the Benefits of Positive Thinking?